 - You can put someone you trust in charge of your affairs

 - When you form Power of Attorney, you can choose who you want to give that power to, including creating substitutes if your first choice is unable to handle the responsibility, for whatever reason.
 This means you will always have someone in charge of your affairs who you trust, rather than leaving it up to the courts to decide who is in charge of you.
 This also makes it less likely that you will be put in the care of someone who will take advantage of your incapacity to benefit themselves at your expense.

 - You can avoid the issues of seeking a guardianship

 - If you do not have a Power of Attorney in place, then any of the legal or financial issues that would normally be handled by someone through the power of attorney must instead be handled by a guardian.
 This guardian is appointed by the court, and it can be an arduous legal battle simply to get a guardian appointed.
 Even once they have been appointed, you do not know if it will be someone you trust or even someone you personally know.
 That can all be avoided just by having your Power of Attorney in place, however.

 - Your loved ones can be secure knowing you will be cared for

-- In addition to giving you peace of mind, a power of attorney can also help your family and friends know you will be cared for if you become incapcitated.
-They will be happier knowing you are in the care of someone who has your best interests at heart, and will definitely be happy to avoid the legal trouble that can arise when you do not have advance directives in place.
+- In addition to giving you peace of mind, a Power of Attorney can also help your family and friends know you will be cared for if you become incapacitated.
+They will be happier knowing you are in the care of someone who has your best interests at heart and will definitely be happy to avoid the legal trouble that can arise when you do not have advance directives in place.
 That is why you should speak to a lawyer with knowledge in elder law who can help you determine what would work best for you and your family.